Amazon Goes Dark

 The outage bit hard into 54 of the top 100 internet retailers.
 Website page-load times increased by triple digits.
 S&P 500 companies lost $150 million.
 Amazon users went crazy.

 But do you know who uses Amazon and was not adversely affected?
 Netflix is one example – they did their homework on redundancy, designing around the occasional but potentially massive real-world trouble.
-Vanguard Software is another example (and yes, we use the S3 location that went down).
+Vanguard’s supply chain cloud software is another example (and yes, we use the S3 location that went down).

 How did we come out unscathed?
 The straight answer is that we’ve invested a lot of time and money in our infrastructure.
 Our cloud platform for business forecasting and planning operates across an expanding global network of data centers.
 Any change that any user of Vanguard Software makes in the system is replicated worldwide in seconds.
 Users and collaborators across globally distributed environments can see these changes in real-time, all of the time.